I am an international student. How do I apply to Jacksonville University?

 No. The SAT (www.collegeboard.org) and the ACT (www.act.org) are both optional.
 You do not have to take either one for admission to JU.
 Scores from either test may be accepted as a way to prove English proficiency, however.

 English is not my first language.
 How can I prove English proficiency for general admission?

 There are several ways to prove English proficiency.
 Jacksonville University will accept a score of 76 or higher on the TOEFL exam (http://www.ets.org/toefl).
 A score of 6.0 on the IELTS (http://ielts.org/) also meets the English proficiency requirement.
+A score of 51 or higher on PTE Academic can also meet the English Proficinecy requirement.
 Students who score a 450 or higher on the critical reading portion of the SAT or a 20 or higher on the critical reading portion of the ACT will meet the requirement for English proficiency.
-Students who have completed an ESL program at a regionally accredited college or university can meet the English proficiency requirement if they have completed the program and earned transfer credit for a course in English Composition equivalent to ENGL 103.
+Students who have completed an ESL program at a regionally accredited college or university in the U.S. can meet the English proficiency requirement if they have completed the program and earned transfer credit for a course in English Composition equivalent to ENGL 103.
 A grade of C or higher must be earned.
-Students who have 24 or more college-level credits from a regionally accredited college or university meet the requirement for English proficiency.
+Students who have 24 or more college-level credits from a regionally accredited college or university in the U.S. meet the requirement for English proficiency.

 I am applying as a freshman.
 How do I send my transcripts?

 Jacksonville University requires official copies of transcripts.
 An official copy is one that has been stamped and signed by your school and placed in a sealed envelope.
 If your school is unwilling or unable to mail your documents directly to us, you can place the unopened envelope from your school in a larger envelope for mailing purposes.
 Official copies of diplomas, leaving certificates, and finishing examinations should be provided if you have them.
 If your secondary school transcripts are not in English, you should also provide a certified translation of your documents.